mmuratarat/mmuratarat.github.io/_pages/faq.md

          X^{'} = \frac{X- X_{mean}}{X_{max} - X_{min}}
      \end{equation}
      All the values will be between 0 and 1.
-* **Standardization**:Standardization (also called z-score normalization) transforms your data such that the resulting distribution has a mean 0 and a standard deviation 1.
+* **Standardization**: Standardization (also called z-score normalization) transforms your data such that the resulting distribution has a mean 0 and a standard deviation 1.
      \begin{equation}
          X^{'} = \frac{X- X_{mean}}{\sigma}
      \end{equation}